Owensboro Public Records Directory

 Criminal Records

-Criminal records in Daviess County encompass felony, misdemeanor, traffic offenses, and the sex offender registry.
+Criminal records in Daviess County cover felony, misdemeanor, traffic offenses, and the sex offender registry.
 The Daviess County Circuit Court Clerk maintains these records, which are accessible to the public under the Kentucky Open Records Act.
-Residents can request background checks through the Kentucky State Police, which provides comprehensive criminal history reports.
+Residents can request background checks through the Kentucky State Police, which provides criminal history reports.
 The Kentucky Bureau of Investigation also offers resources for more detailed background checks.
+These records are vital for employment, housing, and legal proceedings, providing a transparent view of an individual's criminal history.

 Public Records Access